Imranyy/Kiri/README.md

-# please fork the project before tomorrow....am going to delete this repo by end of 9th January
+# please fork the project before tomorrow....am going to delete this repo